oasisprotocol/docs/docs/dapp/opl/frontend.md

 # Frontend Application

-We will need a [Pinata](https://www.pinata.cloud) development API [key](https://docs.pinata.cloud/master) and JWT.
-Let's retrieve that first.
+We will need a [Pinata](https://www.pinata.cloud) development API [key](https://docs.pinata.cloud/master) and JWT with the `pinFileToIPFS` permission.
+Let's obtain that first.

 ### VueJS